TUDelft-IN4303-2014/assignments/milestone1-editor/day1.md

   while passing correct implementations.
 The total number of points depends only on how many kinds of errors you reveal, not on the number of test cases that reveal these errors.
+**Note:** It is important to name tests in a testsuite uniquely.
+Tests in different test suites can have the same name, but for grading, we need to be able to distinguish tests in the same test suite by their name.

 ## Detailed Instructions

 ### Anatomy of a Test Suite